Shrimp and Calamari Salad

 Boiling The Fish:

 - In a small saucepan, bring 3 cups of water to boil.
 Add some salt to the water, about 1/2 teaspoon of sea salt.

 - Toss in the shrimp and boil until they turn pink about 1 to 2 minutes.

-- Using a slotted spoon, remove the shrimp and transfer to a colander and allow to cool.
+- Using a slotted spoon, remove the shrimp and transfer them to a colander and allow them to cool.
 Then cut each shrimp into smaller pieces, depending on the size of the shrimp, and transfer to a large mixing bowl.
 Set aside.

 - Remove and drain well.

 - Transfer the cooked squid into the bowl with the shrimp, add the lemon vinaigrette dressing and toss together until well combined.
 Season with some fresh cracked pepper to taste.

 - Then cover with clean wrap and allow it to marinate for at least 1 hour or more in the refrigerator.
 Before serving, toss again and transfer the salad to a pretty serving bowl and garnish with lemon slices on the side along with fresh sprigs of parsley.
 And serve.